nadinedelia/CV/README.md

 Fun fact: I completed the worlds highest bungee jump of a bridge in 2019.

 **Art & Design**
-From poetry nights to wandering around the Tate or seeing live performances in the theatre – if you're in need an accompaniment, I'm happy to join.
+From poetry nights to wandering around the Tate or seeing live performances in the theatre – if you're in need of an accompaniment, I'm happy to join.

 **Learning new languages:**
 So far I speak 4.5 and hold the TEFL teaching diploma